 Specify in Confidence

-Whether you are a manufacturer, distributor, contractor, designer, or specifier, understanding the rules and regulations around UL certifications for LED lighting products can be challenging, yet critical.
+Whether you are a manufacturer, distributor, contractor, designer, or specifier, understanding the rules and regulations around UL certifications for architectural LED lighting products can be challenging, yet critical.

-Q-Tran is proud that all of our low-voltage power supplies are UL Listed as complete power supply systems; all of which are tested in both their indoor and outdoor housings and all dimming protocols.
+Q-Tran is proud that all of our low-voltage transformers and DC power supplies are UL Listed as complete power supply systems; all of which are tested in both their indoor and outdoor housings and all dimming protocols.
 So when your evaluating LED lighting products to specify for your next project, consider Q-Tran as reputable source for safe and reliable LED lighting products.